 Most of them are developed for or by law enforcement agencies around the world to deal with reckless flying machines.

 Please note again that this article is not your “how-to guide” for shooting down other people’s drones.

 1. Shoot it down with a gun

-Shooting down a drone using a good ol’ shotgun is one of the easiest and effective methods BUT this isn’t for common people.
+Shooting down a drone using a good ol’ shotgun is one of the easiest and most effective methods BUT this isn’t for common people.

-Remember that the FAA fought hard to classify the drones as aircraft (so that they can regulate them) and under federal code 18 §32, the destruction of an aircraft is a felony offense with a sentence of up to 20 years in prison.
+FAA fought hard to classify drones as aircraft (so that they can regulate them) and under federal code 18 §32, the destruction of an aircraft is a felony offense with a sentence of up to 20 years in prison.

 This method should only be used by law enforcement agencies in extreme cases where a drone poses a threat to civilian lives, property, or national security.